Is This Survey Broken or Rigged? I Used Cursor to Find Out

 Here's the thing: even if this is "just a bug," the outcome is the same.

-The lowest scores—where frustration and dissatisfaction are most likely to be expressed—are precisely the ones where feedback becomes harder or impossible to submit properly.
-Users who are unhappy enough to give a 0-6 score are met with a form that appears broken.
+The lowest scores—where frustration and dissatisfaction are most likely to be expressed—are precisely the ones where users receive no visual confirmation that their feedback is being recorded.
+Users who are unhappy enough to give a 0-6 score are met with a form that appears unresponsive.
 Some will give up.
-Some will assume their feedback won't be recorded.
-Some might even bump their score up to 7 just to make the form work.
+Some will assume their clicks aren't registering.
+Some might even bump their score up to 7 just to see a checkmark appear.

 And that has real consequences.
 It affects how the data looks, how performance is measured internally, and how problems are surfaced to decision-makers.
-If your NPS dashboard shows mostly 7+ scores with detailed feedback, and 0-6 scores with sparse or no feedback, you might conclude that unhappy customers just don't have much to say—when in reality, they couldn't say it.
+If your NPS dashboard shows mostly 7+ scores with detailed feedback, and 0-6 scores with sparse or no feedback, you might conclude that unhappy customers just don't have much to say—when in reality, they had no way to tell if their voice was being heard.

 Whether intentional or not, it's a curious coincidence that the bug happens exactly where negative feedback matters the most.